 Who Sells Car Insurance?

 There are over 80 different car insurance companies operating across the U.S. They offer insurance policies for cars, trucks, motorcycles, and RVs.
 Often, they sell policies for things like boats and houses, too.
 Policies last for six months or 1 year, in most cases.
 You can pay up front, on a monthly basis, or in several installments over the course of your policy, depending on the insurance company.

-Top 10 Largest Car Insurance Companies:
+Top 10 Car Insurance Companies

 - State Farm